-Building Event-Driven Systems with Kafka: Lessons from 11 Years in the Field
+Building Event-Driven Systems with Kafka: 11 Years of Lessons + the Agentic SDLC

 Key Takeaways